Nanofus/novel.js/DOCUMENTATION.md

 `[file scene1]` prints the text with the `name` `scene1` in the current language.
 If you are not using translations, you should use only the English column.

-Note that the text files and csv files share the same namespace: you should have only a single string with the same name in both the text files and CSV files.
+Note that the text files and CSV files share the same namespace: you should have only a single string with the same name in both the text files and CSV files.

-See [External csv files](#external-csv-files) for the definition of `externalCsv`.
+See [External CSV files](#external-csv-files) for the definition of `externalCsv`.

 ### Setting text scrolling speed